 It’s one of the best full-body, median-impact exercises that you can possibly do.

-Many fat-burning workouts come with a lot of pressure on your joints, which can lead to problems down the road, but rowing machines—when you use proper form and a good technique—are safe and not high-impact.
+Many fat-burning workouts come with a lot of pressure on your joints, which can lead to problems down the road, but rowing machine—when you use proper form and a good technique—are safe and not high-impact.

 Now, the best type of rowing machine for full-body workouts varies on what you’re trying to do.
 There’s a reason that we have so many different resistance types.

-You need to find one that works for you to ensure you’re getting a good workout in.
+You need to find one that works for you to ensure you’re getting a good body workout in.

 Rowing machines workout your legs, arms, back, and touch on your core and chest muscles all at the same time.

 The glorious thing about this is that you don’t feel tuckered out by the middle of your workout.